Monthly Archives: November 2024

 Catharsis Through Meditation

 Buddhism has the idea that “tanha” or stress giving rise to the Self is a source of conflict.
-According to Buddhism, the Self and it’s negativities give rise to rigidity, unskillfulness and conflict through self-conception, self-ideation, self-identity, self-image, inner self etc. Hence buddha encouraged living stress-free natural life of nonviolence and self-care.
+According to Buddhism, the Self and it’s negativities give to rigidity, unskillfulness and conflict through self-conception, self-ideation, self-identity, self-image, inner self etc. in association with ideas like class, caste, race, nationality, religion, eternal self etc. Hence buddha encouraged living stress-free natural life of nonviolence and self-care from the Self.

 Buddha encouraged practicing constant awareness of breath at entrance of nostrils through practice of “Vipassana” or “Anapanasati” meditation.
 Through Vipassana meditation stress is relieved, the awareness becomes seamlessly clear and without activities in mind.
 Without activities in the mind, the Self is dispelled and it’s negativities are expelled through process of catharsis.
 Catharsis is one of the many benefits of meditation.